• ★ Customer Reviews

 The first step is to find a good education platform within your budget that offers basic courses in sound recording and audio engineering.
 This can be by online audio engineering lessons, workshops, courses, and institutions.

 The first class I took when considering audio engineering was a week-long course at a recording studio.
 It was an introduction to the basics of recording.
 This created the spark and passion to continue the path.
-When beginning, I would encourage you to start with introductory classes to get the understanding and basics.
+When beginning, I would encourage you to start with introductory classes to get an understanding and the basics.

 As you learn the basics, you may want to go to the next step with postsecondary education up to an associate degree.
 This education level is available from most technical schools or community colleges.